 In January 2012 the Army took delivery of the first of twelve High Mobility Artillery Rocket Systems (HIMARS), which greatly increases the precision fire-power of this service.

 Personal equipment for soldiers includes the US-supplied M-16 automatic weapon.

 In February 2016, former US President Barack Obama signed a law allowing military support to Jordan to increase to $450 million that year.

 Additionally, in March 2016, the US delivered eight Black Hawk helicopters to Jordan to help its regional ally defend itself against the threat of the Islamic State.
 Another eight Black Hawks arrived a year later, as part of a military deal worth $200 million.

 In January 2016, Jordan also signed an agreement with Kazakhstan to purchase 50 Arlan armoured personnel carriers.

 The Jordanian Armed Forces are becoming, because of the growing domestic defence industry, increasingly less dependent on foreign weapon technology.
-The Jordanian defence industry is becoming an expert in the niche market of special forces equipment.
+Moreover, the Jordanian defence industry is becoming an expert in the niche market of special forces equipment.
 The annual SOFEX exhibition held in the capital Amman is proof of this.
-Before King Abdullah took the throne, he was an Jordanian Special Forces officer.
+Before King Abdullah took the throne, he was a Jordanian Special Forces officer.
 One of the more visible industrial entities is the King Abdullah II Design and Development Bureau (KADDB), established in 1999.

 Below are the latest articles by acclaimed journalists and academics concerning the topic ‘Politics’ and ‘Jordan’.
 These articles are posted in this country file or elsewhere on our website: